 - That additional money that you could pump into your mortgage could be used instead to maximise your pensions and ISA contributions.
 It could also be used to save for both yours and your child’s future.

-Paying off your mortgage isn’t a simple yes or no
+Pay off your mortgage early? – Not a simple yes or no question

 1. Have you cleared any other outstanding debt?